 |P||pass, no effect on GPA|

 A waiver of the six-week time limitation requires written permission of the cognizant dean.
-The I automatically becomes an F in the seventh week (fifth week for Florida Tech University Online) unless an approved waiver with a satisfactory completion date has been received by the registrar’s office.
+The I will automatically become an F in the seventh week (fifth week for Florida Tech Online) unless an approved waiver with a satisfactory completion date has been received by the registrar’s office.

 Undergraduate Academic Dismissal

 A student whose cumulative GPA does not reach the level defined above is academically dismissed at the end of the probationary term, with the exception of a student who has been reinstated and is meeting all reinstatement conditions.

 A summer grace period is available to a student who would normally be academically dismissed at the end of a spring term probationary period but who has registered for the summer term by the last day of spring term’s final examination week.
 Such a student will not be academically dismissed but will be re-evaluated at the end of the summer term.
 A student who fails to meet previous reinstatement conditions does not qualify for the summer grace period and will be academically dismissed at the end of spring term.
 The grace period is not available to students enrolled in 8-week online terms.